sultanirkaliyev/URLImage/README.md

 The framework provide the Image View struct with different states, like using progress, placeholder, error placeholder.

+## Demo Project

+[WallpaperApp](https://github.com/sultanirkaliyev/WallpaperApp) is a demo project designed to demonstrate the functionality of the URLImage framework.

 ## Features

 - [x] Asynchronous image loading with support for progressive loading